MegaSquirt EFI – the original, and still the best

 Lead Bending Tool – Makes life a little easier when building out the kits as it allows you to precisely bend the leads to fit properly into the PCB.
 My kit labels are marked with the proper spacing for each component eliminating guesswork. $5.50 You can find it in the ‘Tools’ section of the catalog.

-I carry 8′ wiring harnesses for $83 that are designed to be adapted to any engine.
+We carry 8′ wiring harnesses for $83 that are designed to be adapted to any engine.
 They are very nice and fully labeled (printed labeling on the wires) with split loom covering.
 All wiring is automotive grade and the connector hood is metal.
 MS3 units with MS3Xpander will need a second wiring harness; we carry a ready made one priced at $86 for a 8 length.
 Closed element IAT/CLT sensors are $18.99 with a 6″ wiring pigtail and Open Element IAT sensors (for turbo/SC apps) are $22.49 with the 6″ pigtail.
-I also carry Bosch Fuel Injector connectors with 6″ pigtails for $5.75 each.
+We also carry Bosch Fuel Injector connectors for several styles of injector.
 Megasquirts have a built in MAP sensor, while the Microsquirt can use a GM 3 bar MAP sensor priced at $67.
 The connector on the GM sensor is sold separately for $12.49 with a 6″ pigtail.

 Also note that the relay cable and the wiring harness are mutually exclusive- they are not designed to be used together as once you use a relay cable you just need to run all wiring back to the screw terminals on the relay board, not a DB37 connector like the harness uses.
 I have had customers buy both just to harvest the labeled/color coded automotive grade wiring after cutting the DB37 off.